 What I do for WORK:

-work career at the age of 12 mowing lawns for 25 cents each and delivering
+began my work career at the age of 12 mowing lawns for 25 cents each and

-repairing radios and TV's for people in the neighborhood at the age of 14.
-I
+then began repairing radios and TV's for people in the neighborhood at the age of

-use to love finding one that was beyond repair.
-This was because the owner
+14. I use to love finding one that was beyond repair.
+This was because the

-would normally give it to me to dispose of.
-Of course I would drag it home to
+owner would normally give it to me to dispose of.
+Of course I would drag it

-be cannibalized for parts.
-This was how I got parts to do repairs and build my
+home to be cannibalized for parts.
+This was how I got parts to do repairs and

 designing and constructing my own receivers and transmitters, I would have